Cerebral Palsy Life Expectancy

 Treatment of seizures

-Seizures are common in people with cerebral palsy, and can be life-threatening.
-There are a variety of treatments that can help to control seizures, and may also lengthen lifespan.
+Seizures are common in children with cerebral palsy, and can be life-threatening.
+There are a variety of treatments that can help to control seizures, and consequently may improve quality of life and lifespan for cerebral palsy children.
 These include:

 • Brain surgery: This may involve removing a small part or an entire lobe of the brain, depending on how intense the seizures are and what is causing them.